v-cakoll/docs.it-it/docs/visual-basic/language-reference/statements/return-statement.md

 ## <a name="part"></a>Parte
  `expression`
- Obbligatorio in una procedura `Function`, `Get` o `Operator`.
-Espressione che rappresenta il valore da restituire al codice chiamante.
+ Required in a `Function`, `Get`, or `Operator` procedure.
+Expression that represents the value to be returned to the calling code.

 ## <a name="remarks"></a>Note
- In una procedura `Sub` o `Set`, l'istruzione `Return` è equivalente a un'istruzione `Exit Sub` o `Exit Property` e non è necessario fornire `expression`.
+ In a `Sub` or `Set` procedure, the `Return` statement is equivalent to an `Exit Sub` or `Exit Property` statement, and `expression` must not be supplied.

- In una procedura `Function`, `Get` o `Operator`, l'istruzione `Return` deve includere `expression` e `expression` deve restituire un tipo di dati convertibile nel tipo restituito della stored procedure.
-In una procedura `Function` o `Get` è inoltre possibile assegnare un'espressione al nome della stored procedure per fungere da valore restituito, quindi eseguire un'istruzione `Exit Function` o `Exit Property`.
-In una procedura `Operator` è necessario usare `Return expression`.
+ In a `Function`, `Get`, or `Operator` procedure, the `Return` statement must include `expression`, and `expression` must evaluate to a data type that is convertible to the return type of the procedure.
+In a `Function` or `Get` procedure, you also have the alternative of assigning an expression to the procedure name to serve as the return value, and then executing an `Exit Function` or `Exit Property` statement.
+In an `Operator` procedure, you must use `Return expression`.

- È possibile includere il numero di istruzioni `Return` appropriate nella stessa procedura.
+ You can include as many `Return` statements as appropriate in the same procedure.

 > [!NOTE]
-> Il codice in un blocco `Finally` viene eseguito dopo che è stata rilevata un'istruzione `Return` in un blocco `Try` o `Catch`, ma prima che venga eseguita l'istruzione `Return`.
-Non è possibile includere un'istruzione `Return` in un blocco di `Finally`.
+> The code in a `Finally` block runs after a `Return` statement in a `Try` or `Catch` block is encountered, but before that `Return` statement executes.
+A `Return` statement cannot be included in a `Finally` block.

 ## <a name="example"></a>Esempio
- Nell'esempio seguente viene utilizzata l'istruzione `Return` più volte per tornare al codice chiamante quando la procedura non deve eseguire altre operazioni.
+ The following example uses the `Return` statement several times to return to the calling code when the procedure does not have to do anything else.

  [!code-vb[VbVbalrStatements#53](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#53)]